mink0/mu-player/README.md

   - Play ANY music for FREE from [vk.com](http://vk.com/) and [soundcloud.com](http://soundcloud.com/) using [Music Player Daemon](http://www.musicpd.org/).
   - Explore new music with [last.fm](http://lastfm.com/) top tracks, similar artists and top albums search.
   - Smart searching:
-    - bitrate detection for the highest bitrate music
+    - bitrate detection for the highest bitrate music.
-    - parallel queries, retries and timeouts to QUICKLY find ALL your music.
-The only limitation now is the API throttling.
+    - parallel queries, retries and timeouts to speed up searching.
+The only limitation now is the public API throttling.
   - Low system requirements: mu-player will pump smooth even on your grandpa's notebook.
   - Mu-player will save your laptop battery.
 CPU load of in-browser playback comparing to MPD is HUGE.
   - It works on both MAC OS and Linux.

 #### Why use mu-player instead of Google Music (or any other music service)?
   - You will get any music for FREE.
-  - Mu-player will always try to find music with highest bitrate quality.
+  - Mu-player always try to find music with highest bitrate quality.
   - Largest music databases in the Internet.

 You could use mu-player standalone or with any other full-featured MPD clients.
 See http://mpd.wikia.com/wiki/Clients for some greatness.
 For Ubuntu and Linux Mint [mpDris2](https://github.com/eonpatapon/mpDris2) is recommended.
-It will add native popups, multimedia keys support and playback control in a system tray.
+It will add native popups, multimedia keys support and playback control in Unity/Cinnamon.

 This player is powered by amazing [blessed](https://github.com/chjj/blessed) library and forked from tasty [badtaste](https://github.com/ewnd9/badtaste) player.